 - Domestic battery: Fines up to $2,000 and up to one year in county jail

 - Child abuse (first offense): Up to one year in county jail or up to three years in state prison

 - Elder abuse: Up to one year in county jail or up to four years in state prison

 - Criminal threats: Up to one year in county jail or up to four years in prison plus a strike under the Three Strikes law

 - Stalking: Up to one year in county jail or up to three years in prison

-At The Law Offices of Omar Gastelum and Associates we are prepared to zealously advocate for your rights after an accusation of domestic violence.
-To learn more, call or contact our office today.
+At The Law Offices of Omar Gastelum and Associates, we are prepared to zealously advocate for your rights after an accusation of domestic violence.
+To learn more, contact our office today.